 The art of making yourself cry needs a lot of practice.
 Seasoned actors can probably cry at the drop of a hat, and that’s because they’ve spent so much time doing it.
 So practice this in your free time.

-I’ve been practicing this myself – seeing what I do and what works the best.
 It’s really useful to make yourself cry with the least amount of effort because real tears fall naturally and without you trying at all.
 [Read: Learn how to practice positive thinking]

 The next time you find yourself actually crying, try to pinpoint how it started, what your face looks like, and how your whole body feels.